 - 3.1.1 The planning framework for housing growth in Lyonshall Parish is set out in the Herefordshire adopted Local Plan Core Strategy 2011 - 2031 [The Core Strategy].
 Policy RA1 Rural Housing Distribution sets the indicative target housing growth rate for Kington Rural Housing Market Area (within which Lyonshall Parish lies) at 12%.
 This equates to a minimum of 36 new houses in the Parish by 2031. - 3.1.2 Policy RA2 identifies two settlements for housing growth in the Parish.
 Lyonshall (village) is identified in Table 4.14 as the main focus of proportionate housing development, and Holme Marsh is identified in Table 4.15 as a settlement where proportionate housing is appropriate.
-Outside these settlements the rural area policies (Policies RA3, RA4 and RA5) will apply. - 3.1.3 From 2011 to April 2017 (the latest figures available from Herefordshire Council), 23 new houses were built in the parish.
-Existing commitments (where planning permission has been granted but development has not been implemented) number a further 38 houses.
-This gives a total figure of 61 new houses already built or committed in Lyonshall parish, exceeding the minimum indicative housing growth target for Lyonshall by 25 units.
+Outside these settlements the rural area policies (Policies RA3, RA4 and RA5) will apply. - 3.1.3 From April 2011 to April 2018 (the latest figures available from Herefordshire Council), 25 new houses were built in the parish.
+As at January 2019 existing commitments (where planning permission has been granted but development has not been implemented) number a further 47 houses and 6 houses are under construction.
+1 unit was lost thorough conversion.
+This gives a total net figure of 77 (25 + 47 + 6 1 = 77) new houses already built or committed in Lyonshall parish, exceeding the minimum indicative housing growth target for Lyonshall by 41 units (77 36 = 41).
 However, NDPs can plan for more housing than the minimum requirement. - 3.1.4 Throughout the consultations the strongest theme has been a desire to retain the essential rural character of Lyonshall, while the most recent survey also showed that over 75% of respondents favour more development in the village.
 Houses in Lyonshall are largely individually designed and have been developed over many years.
 There are two estates of 15 houses, but 84.9% of the respondents to the last survey wanted only smaller-scale mixed developments in the future.
 The housing policies in the Neighbourhood Development Plan reflect those wishes, and also seek to comply with the requirement of the Local Plan that development be sustainable in the broadest sense.